gemini-hlsw/ocs/bundle/edu.gemini.pot/doc/GhostEstimates.md

-# GHOST Dual Target Mode
+# GHOST Estimations for High-Level Software

 GHOST brings an important new feature to the science program model, the ability to observe two targets simultaneously.
 All previous instruments are limited to a single science target per observation.
 The purpose of this document is to sketch out ideas for how to implement this feature without refactoring the entire program model so that time estimates for doing the work may be created.